 If you are hit by an uninsured or underinsured driver, contact an attorney immediately, because you may be able to open a lawsuit against the individual’s estate to cover the damages.
 When you go to your consultation make sure you bring a copy of your insurance coverage so we may see what your limits are and if you have PIP (Personal Injury Protection) or UM/UIM (Uninsured/Underinsured Motorist) coverage.
 It is very important that you are fully protected by purchasing these important types of coverage.

 Unfortunately, if their insurance coverage cannot cover your damages, you may have a problem.
 If you have under-insured motorist coverage, you should bring the claim to your own insurance company.
 If your policy limits are high enough, you may be able to collect the amount you need to cover your damages.
-If you do not have this type of insurance, you have the choice of either accepting their offer at the insurance term limits, or going after the personal assets of the person that hit you.
+If you do not have this type of insurance, you have the choice of either accepting their offer at the insurance term limits, or going after the personal assets of the person who hit you.
 It is rare for this option to work out, but it should at least be looked into.

 Not necessarily.
 Regardless of who the insurance company that you are fighting against is, the insurance adjuster will only be looking to make the company money.
-But when the two parties have the same insurance company the adjusters will probably try to low ball both parties because that is what would be in the company’s best interest.
+But when the two parties have the same insurance company, the adjusters will probably try to low-ball both parties because that is what would be in the company’s best interest.

-My Daughter Was Recently Involved In A Serious Car Accident And An Insurance Adjuster Came To The Hospital To Get A Recorded Statement, But I Told Him No Because My Daughter Wasn’t Awake.
+My Daughter Was Recently Involved In A Serious Car Accident And An Insurance Adjuster Came To The Hospital To Get A Recorded Statement, But I Told Him “No” Because My Daughter Wasn’t Awake.
 He Said He Would Come Back Later.
 Should I Let Him Get A Statement After She Wakes Up?

 No!
 Insurance adjusters should not ever show up at the hospital to get a recorded statement from a victim.
-If your daughter was critically injured she is most likely on medication that could make her foggy and not able to fully comprehend or remember what happened to her.
-If you do let them get a recorded statement your daughter may forget key facts and the insurance company will use those statements against her when you try to settle.
+If your daughter was critically injured, she is most likely on medication that could make her foggy and not able to fully comprehend or remember what happened to her.
+If you do let them get a recorded statement, your daughter may forget key facts and the insurance company will use those statements against her when you try to settle.

 You should always at least consult with an experienced Washington personal injury attorney before you speak to the insurance company.
-The consultation is usually free and if you hire a personal injury lawyer they will help you prepare for your statement so that you don’t leave anything out or accidentally misrepresent the facts.
+The consultation is usually free and, if you hire a personal injury lawyer, they will help you prepare for your statement so that you don’t leave anything out or accidentally misrepresent the facts.